jack-markle/hackathon-dev/planning_docs/reference/03-langchain-orchestrator-and-agents.md

 When editing orchestration or LangChain code:
 - Keep one primary orchestrator function that coordinates agents and the explanation chain.
 - Implement agents as simple, deterministic functions that return {factor, summary}.
-- Design the LangChain prompt to reference environment, supply/demand, loyalty, historical factors, and the goodness score explicitly.
+- Design the LangChain prompt to reference environment, supply/demand, loyalty, historical, corporate pressure factors, and the goodness score explicitly.
-- Avoid adding new chains or agents unless they clearly support the four conceptual dimensions already defined.
+- Avoid adding new chains or agents unless they clearly support the five conceptual dimensions already defined.
 ```

 Use this rule when prompting in `orchestration/` or related backend files.